clearlinux/clr-installer/scripts/InstallerYAMLSyntax.md

 `swapFileSize:` | Size of the swapfile.
 If set to `0` no swapfile will be created.
 The suffixes `B` for bytes, `K` or `KB` for kilobytes, `M` or `MB` for megabytes, `G` or `GB` for gigabytes, `KiB` for kibibyte, `MiB` for mebibyte, `GiB` for gibibyte. | `-UNDEFINED-`
-`kernel` | Kernel bundle to be used | kernel-native `httpsProxy` | HTTPS Proxy as a string | `-UNDEFINED-` `allowInsecureHttp` | Allow installation and downloads over insecure connections | false `hostname` | Name of the host system | `-UNIQUE RANDOM-` `version` | Version of Clear Linux OS to install | `-LATEST_VERSION-` `copySwupd` | Copy /etc/swupd configuration files to target | false (true for user-interface installs)
+`kernel` | Kernel bundle to be used | kernel-native `httpsProxy` | HTTPS Proxy as a string | `-UNDEFINED-` `allowInsecureHTTP` | Allow installation and downloads over insecure connections | false `hostname` | Name of the host system | `-UNIQUE RANDOM-` `version` | Version of Clear Linux OS to install | `-LATEST_VERSION-` `copySwupd` | Copy /etc/swupd configuration files to target | false (true for user-interface installs)